OS2borgerPC/os2borgerpc-image/docs/source/dev.rst

 called sda1.

 Once the disk image has been saved, it can be used to create an installation disk.
-See the files HOWTOBuild_BibOS_CD_from_clonezilla_image.txt and How-to-build-an-OS2borgerPC-installation-USB-stick-from-an-existing-Clonezilla-image.md in this directory for more information.
+See the sections `How to build an OS2borgerPC installation image from an existing Clonezilla image`_ for more information.

 How to build an OS2borgerPC installation image from an existing Clonezilla image